HSC Jean de La Valette

 MV or HSC (Note: Most sources including Virtu Ferries use the prefix "MV" or "M/V" (for Motor vessel) when referring to the Jean de La Valette, but the prefix "HSC" (for High-speed craft) is also used.)
-Jean de La Valette (JDLV) is a high-speed catamaran ferry owned and operated by Virtu Ferries.
-Built by Austal in 2010, it is one of the largest vessels of its kind in the world.
+Jean de La Valette is a high-speed catamaran ferry owned and operated by Virtu Ferries.
+Built by Austal, in Henderson, Western Australia in 2010, it is one of the largest vessels of its kind in the world.
 It operated routes from Malta to Pozzallo and Catania in Sicily, serving as a link between Malta and the rest of Europe, until it was replaced by the in March 2019.
 The vessel was leased to the Trinidad and Tobago Inter-Island Ferry Service between 2019 and 2021 to serve as an inter-island ferry between Port of Spain and Scarborough.
 The vessel then returned to Malta to operate on its original route.